Albury has three wastewater systems:

 An approval condition for the construction of the Waterview Treatment Plant was that no treated effluent was to discharge back into the Murray River.
 Therefore, all the treated effluent produced by both plants become part of a reclaimed water re-use system, and this is discharged to the Wonga Wetlands in the cooler months and timber plantations and irrigated pastures during the warmer months.

-Hume Weir Village system
+Hume Weir Village system keyboard_arrow_right

 The sludge produced as part of the treatment process is collected in a sludge lagoon which is allowed to dry out and the dried sludge is collected and disposed of.

-Lara Lakes system
+Lara Lakes system keyboard_arrow_right

-This system only services approximately 35 residences surrounding Lara Lakes in Table Top.
+This system services approximately 35 residences surrounding Lara Lakes in Table Top.
 It was constructed in 1989 and has a capacity of 100 KL/day.
 Its treatment process uses two facultative lagoons and the treated effluent is irrigated onto 1.5 hectares of adjacent woodlots.

 Wastewater testing and certification